-Pozole Verde is a comforting Mexican stew filled with shredded chicken and hominy in a delicious green chile broth made from tomatillos, jalapeños, and cilantro.
+Pozole verde is a traditional Mexican stew featuring juicy shredded chicken and hominy in a bright and tangy broth made from tomatillos and green chiles.
 It’s easy to make, hearty, and ready in only one hour!

 Pozole verde is one of my favorite traditional Mexican dishes to make when I’m craving something comforting yet light and bright.

-It’s also ready in half the time, making it perfect for busy weeknight meals.
-If you have an Instant Pot, take a look at my Instant Pot Pozole!
+- Faster cook time.
+This chicken pozole verde is ready in half the time of other recipes like pozole rojo, making it perfect for busy weeknight meals.
+(If you have an Instant Pot, take a look at my Instant Pot pozole!)

 Pozole (or posole) is a traditional Mexican stew made with pork and hominy cooked in a flavorful chile broth.
 There are three main variations of the dish: